ketiVision/2K2K/README.md

-### Contact
+### Contact for commercial use
 - Ju Hong Yoon (jhyoon@keti.re.kr)
 - Min-Gyu Park (mpark@keti.re.kr)

 ### Acknowledgment
-- The work was partially supported by the Ministry of Trade, Industry and Energy (MOTIE) and Korea Institute for Advancement of Technology (KIAT) through the International Cooperative R&D program in part (P0019797), Institute of Information & communications Technology Planning & Evaluation (IITP) grant (No.2021-0-02068, Artificial Intelligence Innovation Hub / No.2022-0-00566.
+- The work was partially supported by the Ministry of Trade, Industry and Energy (MOTIE) and Korea Institute for Advancement of Technology (KIAT) through the International Cooperative R&D program in part (P0019797), Institute of Information & Communications Technology Planning & Evaluation (IITP) grant (No.2021-0-02068, Artificial Intelligence Innovation Hub / No.2022-0-00566.
 The development of object media technology based on multiple video sources), GIST-MIT Research Collaboration, “Practical Research and Development support program supervised by the GTI(GIST Technology Institute)” funded by the GIST in 2023, ‘Project for Science and Technology Opens the Future of the Region’ program through the INNOPOLIS FOUNDATION funded by Ministry of Science and ICT, and the National Research Foundation of Korea (NRF) (No.2020R1C1C1012635) grant funded by the Korea government.
 - Thanks to our collaborators, [WYSIWYG Studios Co.](http://www.wswgstudios.com/) and [UCSD Video Processing Lab](http://videoprocessing.ucsd.edu/), for discussion.
 - We referenced [THuman 2.0 Dataset](https://github.com/ytrock/THuman2.0-Dataset) to create this page.
 Thanks to [Tao Yu](https://ytrock.com/) and [Prof. Yebin Liu](http://www.liuyebin.com/) for permission to use the terms and format of the THuman Dataset page.